Stuart School of Business

 - Bachelor of Science in Business Administration/Master of Science in Marketing Analytics

-- Bachelor of Science in Engineering Management/Master of Public Administration
+- Bachelor of Science in Engineering Management/Master of Public Policy and Administration

-- Bachelor of Science in Social and Economic Development Policy/Master of Public Administration
+- Bachelor of Science in Social and Economic Development Policy/Master of Public Policy and Administration

 Co-terminal degrees allow students to gain greater knowledge in specialized areas while, in most cases, completing a smaller number of credit hours with increased scheduling flexibility.
 For more information, please visit the Stuart School of Business website (stuart.iit.edu).